-The SurfSara single-node QX Emulator instance uses the Knights Landing partition (knl) of SurfSara.
+This QX Emulator instance on the Cartesius single-node computer uses the Knights Landing partition (knl) of SurfSara.
 With 96GB of memory, this allows simulation jobs of up to 31 qubits.

 Waiting time considerations

-SurfSara supports the Dutch scientific community by providing advanced ICT infra-structure and hosts the Dutch national supercomputer Cartesius.
+SurfSara supports the Dutch scientific community by providing advanced ICT infra-structure and hosts the Dutch national supercomputer Lisa.
 QuTech is collaborating with SurfSara to make it possible to simulate more qubits.

 Because the supercomputer infra-structure is shared with the entire Dutch scientific community, simulations have to wait in line.
 The time a simulation has to wait depends on the number of other users that want to use supercomputer resources, and can vary from minutes to hours.

 For small jobs, this wait time will dominate the total turn-around time.
 For such jobs the commodity hardware instance (QX single-node emulator) is better suited.
 For larger jobs the wait time is offset by the faster execution time.
 For even larger jobs, the commodity hardware won’t run those jobs at all and the wait time is inevitable.

 Waiting times on the SurfSara backends (QX emulator on Cartesius or Lisa) vary from minutes to hours, depending on overall usage patterns on the supercomputer.

 Choosing a emulator instance depends largely on the number of qubits that need to be simulated.
 Larger jobs require more resources.
 More resources means longer wait times to acquire the required resources.

 - Waiting time: minutes to hours

 Lisa SurfSara cluster backend (QX-34-L)